 3. Store and Display Your Gear with Wall Mounts

 Instead of endangering the condition of your skis or snowboard, put them on display and keep them out of the way by mounting it on the wall.
 From Amazon to your local hardware store, there’s a wide variety of sturdy storage hooks and wall mounts you can use to stow your gear.
-Remember to store them horizontally to prevent gravity from damaging their shape.

 4. Use Shelves for Ice Skates